cardano-foundation/cardano-academy/glossary.md

 **Fungible token/asset**: an asset that is interchangeable and indistinguishable with some other asset(s).
 Same denomination bills and coins are fungible assets, for example, like equal quantities of ada to lovelaces.

+#### Fungibility
+is a property of digital assets whose units are interchangeable.
+Fungibility is important in terms of preserving censorship resistance and privacy.

 ## G
 **Game theory** is the study of mathematical models of strategic interaction in between rational decision-makers.
 It has applications in all fields of social science, as well as in logic and computer science.
 Originally, it addressed zero-sum games, in which each participant’s gains or losses are exactly balanced by those of the other participants.
 Today, game theory applies to a wide range of behavioral relations and is now an umbrella term for the science of logical decision making in humans, animals, and computers.